Toggle light / dark theme

 First health care device powered by body heat made possible by liquid based metals

-Posted by in categories: bioengineering, energy, health, wearables
+Posted in bioengineering, energy, health, wearables

 In the age of technology everywhere, we are all too familiar with the inconvenience of a dead battery.
 But for those relying on a wearable health care device to monitor glucose, reduce tremors, or even track heart function, taking time to recharge can pose a big risk.